Teach English Abroad

 China

-While you’ll find it harder as a non-native speaker, it’s very much possible if you focus on less saturated markets like secondary or tertiary cities (e.g. Xi’an).
+While you’ll find it harder as a non-native speaker, it’s very much possible if you focus on less saturated markets like Tier 2 or Tier 3 cities (e.g. Xi’an).

 Turkey

-Turkey is another country where you can teach English without speaking English as a non-native.
+Turkey is another country where you can teach English as a non-native English speaker.
 You’ll jump a few hoops but it is possible to land a job as a non-native speaker.

-To stand a better chance as a non-native speaker, you’ll need to be TEFL certified.
-With the right qualifications, experience, and passion for teaching, there is no stopping you from fulfilling your dreams of teaching abroad.
+To stand a better chance as a non-native speaker, you need to be TEFL-certified.
+With the right qualifications, experience and passion for teaching, there is no stopping you from fulfilling your dreams of teaching abroad.

 Do I need to purchase my own healthcare insurance?

 Health insurance is mostly offered as part of your compensation package.
-That being said, you will most likely have to pay a portion of the cost, while your employer pays for the rest.
-You should also know that health insurance won’t cover GP visits or medication, you will have to cough that up yourself.
-For countries whose national healthcare programs are not that great, purchasing private health insurance is recommended, but it could prove costly.
+That being said, you’ll most likely have to pay a portion, while your employer pays the majority.
+You should also know that health insurance won’t cover GP visits or medication, you’ll have to cough that up yourself (excuse the pun!).
+For countries whose national healthcare programs are not that great, purchasing private health insurance is recommended but could prove costly.

-Travel insurance is not mandatory to have, but we highly recommend it.
-Why?
-Before your healthcare kicks in, you have no safety blanket to ensure your health and travel needs are met – if an emergency arises.
+Travel insurance is not mandatory to have, but comes highly recommended.
+Before your healthcare kicks in, you have no safety blanket to ensure your health and travel needs are met if an emergency arises.
+Rather safe than sorry, as our moms always used to say.

 Here are some examples of what may be covered by your travel insurance: